twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-a-noble-search%zh.rst

 I thought I could get the Dhamma with a normal eye, so I opened my eyes and looked at people in front of me (don’t forget he was in the center), then closed my eyes again, and thought about its form.
 Opening the eye again, and pulling the form towards me.
 After three or four days, the forms (human form) appeared in my mind as seeing like a normal eye.
 This was not only for the people in front of me, but also the people behind me.
 When with the mind spreading, it was on the whole object of the Dhammasāla (i.e., the whole meditation hall).
 I was seeing the entire Dhammasāla like a normal eye.
 I went down from the Dhammasāla staircase, and looked at all the streets and saw all of them.
 When looking at the full center compound (a large area), I saw all of them.
 And then I thought I was becoming an arahant now, and opening my eyes and looking at things—seeing nun, man, dog, etc. only knowing them as still as nun, man, dog, etc. the normal knowing was still there, and not disappeared.
 I was emotionally depressed because I thought I seemed unable to attain the Dhamma.

-[Here I want to do some reflection on the divine eye which is mentioned by U Chandima and other sources.
+[Here I want to do some reflections on the divine eye which is mentioned by U Chandima and other sources.
 In Sayadaw’s practice we know that he mentioned the divine eye two times with the light nimitta, and abhiññā—intuitive knowledge.
 In Burma there was a system called Kanni method which was taught by Kanni Sayadaw U Sobita (1880-1966), one of his disciples was Mye-zin Sayadaw U Sobita (now passed away).
 Kanni Sayadaw’s teacher was Lat-pan forest Sayadaw U Ādicca (we don’t know much about his life, and it seemed to be the contemporary of Ledi Sayadaw).
 Sayadaw U Ādicca learnt it from the Theravadin Tibetan monk Shila-tissa who passed away at Lat-pan forest.
 It seems to me Ledi Sayadaw also had tried this system before in his commentary on ānāpānasati Sutta can see some traces of this practice.
 One time Ledi Sayadaw in a retreat developed the divine eye—according to him, he was trying to spread the light nimitta to the whole universe, but it was too extensive that he could not retreat it back to him.

 The Kanni System is based on the ānāpānasati Sutta of the first four tetrads to develop samādhi with the light nimitta; it is not the same as in the commentary.
 They sit in meditation and closed their eyes with cloth that light nimitta easily to arise.
 So in the first step of the first tetrads, yogi even can have the light nimitta.
 As a 2nd step they use the light to send it short, and long distances by exercising it; as the 3rd step, send the light inside the body up and down accordingly, knowing the breath in the beginning, in the middle, and in the end (the full breath).
 Later send it outwardly.
 When the practice is mature, they can use the light to see wherever they want.